miguelcobain/IP.API/README.md

 *NOT FULLY IMPLEMENTED YET*

-Currently, `Model` only binds setters for local properties.
+Currently, `Model` only binds setters for local properties, which isn't problematic since the Instant Places API is mostly readonly.

 ----------